mlanotte1998/SoftDevProject/report/doc.md

 ## Implementation

 #### Application:
 The main application class.
 Running this class will handle launching the entire application and setting up all other classes necessary to set up and run the application.
+The Trivial Application subclass was also added to the code base as an example usage of how an application may run using the infrastructure.
+This Trivial subclass was provided in Project Milestone 2 as an example usage of the infrastructure that is in the process of being built.

 #### RendezvousServer and Node:
 These two classes have the network code needed for the application.
 The Rendezvous Server is essentially a server meant